ruivieira/jbpm-seldon-prediction-service/README.md

 Althouth `ndarray` and `tensor` responses will be automatically deserialized into Java native data structures, `tftensor` responses will be available as a `List<Byte>` and further deserialization is left to the user.

-Metadata tags are also supported and, if available, can be accessed at `response.getMetadata().getTags()`.
+Metadata tags from the response are also supported and, if available, can be accessed at `response.getMetadata().getTags()`.
+These will be available as a `Map<String, Object>` with tag names as keys and tag values as map values.